statistik-lehre/rtutorials/README.md

 ## Licensing

-All rights are currently reserved to Kassel University.
-However, we are currently looking for a way to make it freely accessible to the public.
+All rights are currently reserved to Kassel University, because they are my employers.
+However, we are striving to license it with an open source license.

 ## Funding

-Kassel University, …
+Kassel University, HessenHub